telia-oss/terraform-module-template/.github/ISSUE_TEMPLATE/Bug_Report.md

 * Check the official documentation for the resource that errors to see whether you have configured it incorrectly, or it's being used incorrectly within the module.
 * Make sure you have the latest stable version of your cloud provider version and see if anything has change (which is related to the resource that errors) in newer releases of the provider.
 * Made sure you have performed validation (`terraform fmt`, `terraform validate` or `tflint`) against your terraform workspace.
-* Searched for any changes or issues regarding the terraform provider in question (eg. https://github.com/terraform-providers/terraform-provider-aws/blob/master/CHANGELOG.md)

 If you are running into one of these scenarios, we recommend you reaching out to the terraform community, see information further down.
 --->